 Our program also uses inexpensive reagents and catalysts, leading to emerging applications in the synthesis of bulk chemicals.
-Building on momentum gained in the synthesis of nitrogen-containing molecules (1), our work now also features the use of aldehydes as catalysts operating via temporary intramolecularity (2) and the development of a new family of isocyanates for applications in medicinal chemistry and in the isocyanate industry (3).
+Building on momentum gained in the synthesis of nitrogen-containing molecules (1), our work often features the use of catalysts to achieve difficult reactivity (for example via temporary intramolecularity, 2) and the development of a new families of isocyanates for applications in medicinal chemistry and in agrochemistry (3).

 Specific Research Interests: